-Foundation Stones for New Believers The opening pages of the Bible shows us that Adam walked with God.
+Foundation Stones for New Believers The opening pages of the Bible show us that Adam walked with God.
 Our destiny is to do the same.
-Jesus died and rose again to restore mankind to a relationship with God.
-Christianity and eternal life is more than just obeying religious rules in order to get into heaven when you die.
+Jesus died and rose again to restore humanity to a relationship with God.
+Christianity and eternal life are more than just obeying religious rules in order to get into heaven when you die.
 Jesus said “eternal life” is knowing Him (John 17:1-3).
 Christianity is about a relationship with God in which we walk with Him.
 The study “Walking With God” will take us through various aspects of God’s design for our walk with Him.
 As we walk with God, His ways become our ways which lead to experiencing more of the fullness of His life.

-Connecting with and releasing God’s supernatural power God’s people are called to walk on mission with Him every day, everywhere, all the time.
+Connecting with and releasing God’s supernatural power 4 God’s people are to walk on mission with Him every day, everywhere, all the time.
 Missions aren’t just for a few special people with special callings to unique places.
-Missions is all of us in our everyday life.
-Missions is in our neighborhood, workplace, and marketplace.
+Missions are all of us in our everyday life.
+Missions are in our neighborhood, workplace, and marketplace.
 We are to demonstrate and proclaim the good news of God’s Kingdom and reconciliation through Jesus.
 It is important to remember that God’s Kingdom isn’t just a message.
 There is a power of the Kingdom of God that is to be demonstrated as well.
 1 Corinthians 4:20 For the kingdom of God does not consist in words only but in power.
 This study will help equip you to be more open to and move in God’s supernatural power on His mission.

 Theology of Apostolic Prayer Prayer is as essential to the Christian life as breath is to our physical life.
 Many of God’s people are sometimes at a loss about how to pray.
-When it comes to the part of prayer in which we ask God for things we approach it like it is a shopping list for our own personal interest.
+The part of prayer in which we ask God for things, we approach it like it is a shopping list for our own personal interest.
 If a visitor from another planet came to check out what serving God is all about by secretly observing the prayer life of Christians (prayer is our communication with God) he would probably conclude that God’s sole purpose of existence is to stand ready to grant any personal wish that His people have.
 God’s design for prayer is much bigger than that.
 “Theology of Apostolic Prayer” will help us explore what God’s intention is for prayer connected to His purpose revealed in the Bible and the apostolic writings.
-It also contains a list of all the prayers prayed by the apostles to give us a guide for things God’s wants us to seek Him about prayer.
+It also contains a list of all the prayers prayed by the apostles to give us a guide for things God wants us to seek Him about prayer.

-Shepherding in God’s House Caring for God’s people like shepherds care for flocks of sheep is central to God’s health and purposes among His people.
+Shepherding-in-God’s-House Caring for God’s people like shepherds care for flocks of sheep is central to God’s health and purposes among His people.
 This study contains vision and practical instruction in helping care for God’s family.